sleepy762/lucidloader/CONFIGURING.md

 initrd: EFI\Arch\intel-ucode.img
 initrd: EFI\Arch\initramfs-linux.img
 args:   root=UUID=4ec51638-9069-4a28-9b85-6f2352991ee5 rw loglevel=3
+# efilaunch protocol is implicitly used here since it's the default

 # Example usage of kerneldir
 # the kernel name is 'vmlinuz-5.15.7-gentoo', and the initramfs is 'initramfs-5.15.7-gentoo.img'